When should I get health insurance?

 How much does health insurance cost for young adults?

-With many variables, including your age, location, level of cover, optional extras and more, it's impossible to give you a straight answer to that question.
+With many variables, including your age, location, level of cover, optional extras and more, it's impossible to give you a straight answer to the question of how much your health insurance will cost.
 Therefore, we'd always recommend requesting a comparison quote to get a personalised example.
 All that said, we know you will likely want example pricing, so we've gone out to the leading providers based on some set criteria to give you some estimates.

 The prices provided below are meant as a guide only, and the price you will pay for your policy will be different.